Azure/terraform-azurerm-avm-res-network-virtualnetwork/README.md

 ### <a name="output_resource"></a> [resource](#output\_resource)

-Description: The Azure Virtual Network resource
+Description: The Azure Virtual Network resource.
+This will be null if an existing vnet is supplied.

 ### <a name="output_subnets"></a> [subnets](#output\_subnets)